1049 Brands 3154 Models 21132 Galleries 13156 Typefaces 6273 Patents

 Status: Typewriter Hunter

-I will probably start selling and giving away some of my machines after I figure out which ones are most useful to me.
-Some people have asked me for a working typewriter, so I have been on the lookout for machines purely for that purpose as well.
+I have started selling and giving away some of my machines now that I have figured out which ones I want to keep.
+Some people have asked me for working typewriters, so I have been on the lookout for machines purely for that purpose as well.
+As fun and instructive as it has been, soon it is time to finish this collecting and tinkering and move back to my original intention: writing.
+I hope.

 Machines sold/given away: